 - Legal Services – The MCFJC Foundation provides grants and other financial support for pro-bono legal services on-site at the FJC – more than 200 pro-bono emergency protective orders filed last year.

 - The Emergency Protective Order Program – The Foundation provided the original closed-circuit audio and video connection to the District Court as well as the Circuit Court that allows victims of domestic violence to connect with District and Circuit Court from the safety of the FJC.
 We recently updated the 11-year-old equipment at the FJC with new Polycom equipment.

-- Forensic Medical Consultation Program – This partnership with Shady Grove Medical offers forensic medical consultations virtually at the FJC using the same Polycom equipment used for the virtual Protective Order hearings.
-Through this program, survivors who have suffered physical injuries – and especially those who have been strangled – can have a free, one-on-one consultation with a Forensic Nurse virtually from the FJC.
-The nurse will discuss and view the survivor’s injuries, give them information about long-term health impacts, and set up appointments for them to come to the hospital for additional assessments and tests.
+- Forensic Medical Consultation Program – This partnership with Shady Grove Medical offers forensic medical consultations virtually at the Family Justice Center (FJC) using the same Polycom equipment we provided for the virtual Protective Order hearings.
+Through this program,victims who have suffered physical injuries – especially those who have been strangled – can have a free, one-on-one consultation with a Forensic Nurse to review the survivor’s injuries, give them information about long-term health impacts, and set up appointments for additional treatment if necessary.
 In the absence of having a Forensic Nurse on-site, this program makes a connection between the survivor and the forensic nurses, increasing the likelihood that they will follow through with seeking medical treatment.

 - Care Cards – Allows victims of domestic violence access to groceries, medication, gas, public transportation and other necessities that they may not have access to or are denied in their home by their abuser.